 If an individual meets the standards of employment and income, they are then required to provide documentation of the diagnosis of their condition.
-This can be provided through a number of means, including medical records, laboratory test results, and examination notes taken by a physician.
+This can be provided through a number of means, including medical records, laboratory test results, and examination notes were taken by a physician.
 The Social Security Administration (SSA) may also require documentation of treatment as well.

 Even if all the requirements for benefits are met, there is still a possibility a claim will be denied.
 Data shows that the SSA rejects 70 percent of initial disability claims.

 The Connecticut Personal Injury Lawyers with Carter Mario Law Firm recognize how complex the Social Security disability system can be.
 That’s why the firm encourages anyone who is considering applying for benefits or who has had a claim denied in the past to discuss their legal options with a qualified attorney immediately.